hubertlacote/fb-scraping-tools/README.md

 To check the potential privacy implications that modern social media have, e.g.:

+- Find the list of all the public posts that a user ever liked by exploring all the posts of every single page he likes, can be done with [tools/fetch-all-liked-posts-from-liked-pages](tools/fetch-all-liked-posts-from-liked-pages) but it can take time,
-- Compile a list of all users who like posts from any page / group / user (e.g. find all users who liked posts from [Anonymous Facebook page](https://www.facebook.com/AnonSec/)) however they restricted their profiles, can be done with [tools/fetch-timeline-likes](tools/fetch-timeline-likes),
+- Compile a list of all users who like posts from any page / group / user timeline (e.g. find all users who liked posts from [Anonymous Facebook page](https://www.facebook.com/AnonSec/)) however they restricted their profiles, can be done with [tools/fetch-timeline-likes](tools/fetch-timeline-likes),
 - Deduce a part of the friends of anyone even when they hide their friend list, can be done with [tools/fetch-timeline-likes](tools/fetch-timeline-likes),
 - Find all users with who you have friends in common that liked a post from a page / group / user (e.g. who from your network like the same music band as you), can be done with [tools/fetch-timeline-likes](tools/fetch-timeline-likes),